Back

 Accessibility Features in Chromebook Kiosk Mode

-Students with approved accommodations need the Chromebook floating accessibility menu to use the built-in screen reader, text-to-speech, and other accessibility features.
-Because Bluebook runs in kiosk mode, the menu is not available by default and a student’s custom Chromebook settings won’t be applied.
-Use your Admin console to change this device setting.
+Because Bluebook is a kiosk app, the menu is not available by default and a student’s custom Chromebook settings won’t be applied.
+Use your Admin console to enable the floating accessibility menu.

-Important: Make sure accessibility features are available only to students approved to use them.
+• Make sure accessibility features are available only to students approved to use them.
 Misuse can disrupt testing and lead to retests, makeups, or score cancellations.

 How to Enable Accessibility Features

-2. Go to Devices > Chrome > Settings > Device Settings.
+3. Go to Devices > Chrome > Settings > Device Settings.

-3. Change the Kiosk floating accessibility menu setting to show the menu in kiosk mode and click Save.
+4. Change the Kiosk floating accessibility menu setting to show the menu in kiosk mode and click Save.

-4. Change the Kiosk accessibility shortcuts setting to enable keyboard shortcuts and click Save.
+5. Change the Kiosk accessibility shortcuts setting to enable keyboard shortcuts and click Save.

-Learn about screen readers and text-to-speech on Chromebooks
+Learn about screen readers and text-to-speech on Chromebooks.

 How Students Use Accessibility Features

-Recommended Deployment Strategy
+Deployment Strategy

 1. They limited the availability of Bluebook by creating a Bluebook OU and deploying the app only to devices within that OU (figure 1).